gdavidbutler/pthreadChannel/README.md

 * A pthread can Put/Get on any number of Channels.
   * Ordered unicast (One) and atomic multicast (All) operations are supported.
 (See [Example](#example) squint, below.)
 * The canonical Channel use is a transfer of a pointer to heap.
 (Delegating heap locking complexities to a heap management implementation e.g. realloc and free.)
-NOTE: Items are discarded on last chanClose().
-(To avoid leaking heap, chanOpGet till chanOsSht).
   * Putting pthread:
     ````C
     m = malloc(...);